Chem281Materials/Lab-6/README.md

 python3 test_cython.py
 ```

+### Create a new function in Cython without wrapping ###
+Now create a new function `get_geometric_center_cython` and in this case do not call the C++ function getGeometricCenter.
+Instead, write the logic for getting the centering in the `clash.pyx` file using the correct cdef typing.
+Once completed you can build again using the process above and test the function by updating the function call in `test_cython.py` or by creating a new one.

 ### Extra time
 The poses you were working on in this lab were created using `utility/make_random_poses`.
 Can you modify the code to create random poses in place?
 This way we wouldn't need the translateMoleculeToCenter or getGeometricCenter functions.